-The joint stock company in Slovenia is a company based on a share capital of 25.000 Euro divided into shares.
+The joint stock company in Slovenia is a company based on a share capital of EUR 25,000 divided into shares.
 The shares of this type of company are freely transferable.
 The management is assured by a board of management and in some cases, a supervisory board may be appointed.
-The members of the management or the supervisory board may be elected by the foreign company’s shareholders or stipulated in the articles of association written by those.
+The members of the management or the supervisory board may be elected by the foreign company’s shareholders or stipulated in the articles of association written by them.

 The newly incorporated Slovenian company will receive a registration number and will appear on the AJPES website if the registration tax is paid and all the documents are properly submitted.
 Our company formation consultants in Slovenia can handle the entire registration procedure for you.

 What are the reporting requirements for a Slovenian subsidiary?

 According to the applicable legislation in Slovenia

 is considered a separate legal entity than its parent company, although the parent company owns shares in the company.
 This means that the company will be able to take its management decisions without the prior approval of the parent company.
 At the same time, the subsidiary